mobile-under-construction

 Access to justice and victim participation

 For female survivors, in particular GBV victims, criminal justice is essential to deal with the past.
-For Cambodian society and the international community, criminal justice is equivalent to the end of impunity which has prevailed in cases of GBV over centuries.
+For Cambodian society and the international community, criminal justice is equivalent to the end of impunity which has prevailed in Cases of GBV over centuries.
 VSS and TPO ran a series of activities to support female survivors and GBV victims, including:

 • Facilitating GBV and female civil parties’ attendance at the ECCC to enable them to follow the trial directly